 Within easy reach of all parts of Europe, Portugal is a popular surfing destination with locals as well as international visitors.
-While it attracts the water-sports community all-year round, the main surf season runs from late winter to early spring.
-Come at this time of year and you can expect waves measuring anything from 2 metres up to a sizeable 15 ft.
+While it attracts the water-sports community all-year-round, the main Portugal surf season runs from late winter to early spring.
+Come at this time of year and you can expect waves measuring anything from 2 meters up to a sizeable 15 ft.

 Reaching temperatures of 26 degrees/ 79 Fahrenheit in the peak of summer, this is the busiest time for tourists descending on vacation.
 This is also a better time for novice surfers and groms, with gentler waves ranging from 1m up to 5ft.

-Some of the most popular locations for surfing include; Algarve, Alentejo, Lisbon, Ericeira, Peniche, Beira and Nazare.
-It’s worth noting that Ericeira, Nazare and Supertubos are all separated within an hour’s reach of each other, for those serious about finding monster waves.
+Some of the most popular locations for surfing Portugal include; Algarve, Alentejo, Lisbon, Ericeira, Peniche, Beira, and Nazare.
+It’s worth noting that Ericeira, Nazare, and Supertubos are all separated within an hour’s reach of each other, for those serious about finding monster waves.

 Just north of Lisbon, benefiting from the winds of the Atlantic coast, Ericeira is widely considered to be the surf capital of the country.
-Named an official World Surfing Reserve by the Save the Wave coalition, it’s the only destination in Europe to receive such an honour.
-Acknowledged for its high quality consistent waves and breaks, the coastline is also a rich ecological area, with more than 1,000 marine species identified.
+Named an official World Surfing Reserve by the Save the Wave coalition, it’s the only destination in Europe to receive such an honor.
+Acknowledged for its high-quality consistent waves and breaks, the coastline is also a rich ecological area, with more than 1,000 marine species identified.

 As one of the best spots in Europe to catch waves, it’s no surprise that it’s also home to some major tournaments, including the coveted EDP Billabong Pro.

 If you want to pair surfing with other activities and sightseeing, Lisbon ticks all the boxes.
-Just a ten-minute drive from the city centre, Praia de Carcavelos always provides plenty of waves, suitable for all levels.
+Just a ten-minute drive from the city centre, Praia de Carcavelos always provides plenty of waves, suitable for all levels surfing Portugal.
 Here locals mingle with visitors, vying for the best barrels and waves.

-The peninsular of Peniche makes an ideal spot for catching waves.
-There’s plenty of choice here, from the beach brakes of Supertubos (Europe’s most famous beach break), to the easier to navigate waters of Prainha.
+The peninsular of Peniche makes an ideal spot for surfing Portugal.
+There’s plenty of choices here, from the beach brakes of Supertubos (Europe’s most famous beach break) to the easier to navigate waters of Prainha.
 As such, it attracts some of the world’s best surfers especially come October during the Rip Curl Pro.